prithvirajkshatriya/prithvirajkshatriya/README.md

 But what does "Prithvi" even mean?
 It means **Earth.
 The Planet Earth.**

 # About me? <img align="center" src="https://user-images.githubusercontent.com/50717968/152670053-2981f442-b7f8-4e5e-85ac-8dbee19b5473.png" height="55"/>
-Well, concisely I am what's in my profile bio - ***An explorer & a learner forever!***  📖✨ And there's so much to learn, explore, and do but, so little time! 🥺
-But, I learned to get the best of all the worlds, by letting go some good things for something bigger and better.
-Hmm..
-You can also say like "focusing on the bigger picture".
+Well, concisely, I am what's in my profile bio - ***An explorer & a learner forever!***  📖✨ And there's so much to learn, explore, and do but so little time! 🥺 But, I learned to get the best of all the worlds by letting go few good things for something bigger and better.
+Hmm.., You can also say "focusing on the bigger picture".

 # Meet me here <img align="center" src="https://user-images.githubusercontent.com/50717968/152671851-5e016ed5-db13-4e48-8722-729fa4fd5879.png" height="55"/>
 <a href="mailto: kshatriyaprithviraj@outlook.com" target="_blank"><img align="center" src="https://img.shields.io/badge/Microsoft_Outlook-0078D4?style=for-the-badge&logo=microsoft-outlook&logoColor=white" /></a>&nbsp;